AT and AAC Services

 - Access to the equipment loan bank

-Augmentative and Alternative Communication (AAC) services are available to students with low incidence disabilities who have complex communication needs.
+Augmentative and Alternative Communication (AAC) services are available to students with orthopedic impairment (OI)*.
 These services include:

 - Assistance in the assessment of communication abilities and needs